 - Turn them over after about 10- 12 mins- you want them to have a nice bit of browney- blacky crisp on them, this is what makes them yummy and delicious.

-For the 2nd Dressing option:
+For the 1st Dressing option: Classic Miso Glaze

 - Once the cauliflower steaks are nearly ready, drizzle the miso sauce over them, and return to the oven for 5 minutes or so, so it caramelises and bubbles.
+(Or air fryer for 3 minutes)

 Nutrition